vim-advent-calendar/vimways.org/content/2019/Vims-default-colors/index.md

 The first thing to know is that when creating a colorscheme you never actually start from a clean slate.
 Even if I weren't creating a minimal colorscheme I'd still find this annoying.
 One would think if we're telling Vim what colors to use we wouldn't have to override things.

 Anyway let's take a look at that default colorscheme, it'll be in `colors/default.vim` in our `runtimepath` right?
-Lets open it up with `vim -c 'edit $VIMRUNTIME/colors/default.vim'`.
+Let's open it up with `vim -c 'edit $VIMRUNTIME/colors/default.vim'`.

 ``` vim
 " Vim color file